ciubotaru/bitfield/README.md

 For function syntax, see "bitfield.h".
 For details on every function, see its manual page.

+bf2char() converts the bit array to an array of unsigned chars.

+bf2char_ip() converts the bit array to an array of unsigned chars "in-place".

 bf2int() converts the bit array to an array of integers.

 bf2int_ip() converts the bit array to an array of integers "in-place".